 2001 - 2006: Consultant, Yoga and Yoga Therapy in medical based community programs,

 1992 - 1996: Yoga and Personal Growth Program Director.
 Kripalu Center for Yoga and Health, Lenox, MA.

 Senior staff, Kripalu Center for Yoga and Health, Lenox, MA.
 Residential immersion and study with many visiting teachers provided a broad perspective of body/mind/spirit integration through spiritual practices, alternative healthcare and lifestyle.

 Hundreds of practitioners have been my great teachers.
-I have 42 years of experience guiding gentle yoga to give your body the energy and support you need to fulfill the many tasks and journeys of a lifetime.
+I have 42 years of experience exploring gentle yoga to give your body the energy and support you need to fulfill the many tasks and journeys of a lifetime.
 My specialized teachings have included adapting yoga for elders and seniors in private residential communities.